 Most people who have Stargardt disease have parents who don't have the condition.
 This means that Stargardt often occurs in families that have no history of the disease in the past.

 For more information on how Stargardt disease may be passed through your family, you may want to speak to your GP about a referral to a clinical geneticist (a doctor who specialises in genetic conditions).
 They can discuss your situation with you and your family in more detail.
-You may also wish to contact the Genetic Alliance for more information on genetics; their address is listed at the end of this information.
+You may also wish to contact the Genetic Alliance for more information on genetics.

 Stargardt disease causes changes to the appearance of the macula area of your retina.
 When the ophthalmologist (hospital eye doctor) looks into your eye to examine your retina they may notice differences which can help them to diagnose the condition:

 Sometimes people have just the flecks without the macular lesion, and in the past, these people may have been diagnosed with an eye condition called fundus flavimaculatus.
 However, researchers now believe that these two problems, the macular lesion and the yellow flecks, are part of the same genetic problem, but are just expressed in different ways.